 THE COMMITTEE FOR FREEDOM IN HONG KONG FOUNDATION

-The Committee for Freedom in Hong Kong Foundation was set up to fight for Hong Kong and its people as China continues its massive crackdown on the city.
+The Committee for Freedom in Hong Kong Foundation (CFHK Foundation) was set up to fight for Hong Kong and its people as China continues its massive crackdown on the city.
 Despite legal obligations and treaties and repeated promises that Hong Kong would continue to enjoy its existing freedoms, China has since the 1997 handover from the United Kingdom destroyed Hong Kong’s free media, freedom of speech, free assembly, education, and many other aspects of the democratic way of life that had become the norm in Hong Kong.
-The Chinese-imposed National Security Law, which was introduced to Hong Kong in 2020, has been used to stifle any protests, demonstrations, critical journalism or other opposition to the Hong Kong authorities or the Chinese Communist Party (CCP).
+The Beijing-imposed National Security Law, which was introduced to Hong Kong in 2020, has been used to stifle any protests, demonstrations, critical journalism or other opposition to the Hong Kong authorities and the Chinese Communist Party (CCP).
 Thousands of people have been arrested under the NSL, many for the flimsiest of reasons.
 The legal system is being bent for political purposes.
 The CFHK Foundation defends political prisoners, free media and Hong Kong people’s right to live peacefully under the terms of the Basic Law which was put into effect by China in 1997.
 Hong Kong’s fate is linked to the preservation of freedom, democracy, and international law in the region and around the world.

 Defend political prisoners held in Hong Kong and seek to have them released